Ash1R/LG_Coding_Club_Practice/README.md

-# LG Coding Club Practice
+# LGHS Coding Club Practice

-These are some practice problems from the Los Gatos High school coding club.
+Where I put code that I write for the LGHS Coding Club